Hilario Davide Jr.: Legislator and 1971 constitutionalist

-1986 Constitutionalist
+1986 constitutionalist

-After the overthrow of the Marcos regime through the People Power revolt in February 1986, then-President Corazon C. Aquino convened the Philippine Constitutional Commission of 1986 and appointed Davide as one of its 50 Commissioners.
-He led the legislative branch article as chairman and filed the most resolutions including Resolution No. 9 which added legislative approval on martial law and a limited period on its validity, an impact which is still felt today.
+After the overthrow of the Marcos regime through the People Power revolt in February 1986, then-President Corazon C. Aquino convened the Philippine Constitutional Commission of 1986 and appointed Davide as one of its 50 commissioners.
+He argued in favor of a unicameral legislature for government instead of a bicameral system, reasoning that "It is not only efficient and less costly to maintain but it is also simpler, less time-consuming and invites minimum conflicts and controversies, thus, facilitating speedy legislation."
+However, the Commission ultimately voted 23 to 22 in favor of bicameralism.
+He led the legislative branch article as chairman and filed the most resolutions including Resolution No. 9 which added legislative approval on martial law and a limited period on its validity.

-COMELEC and the 1989 coup
+Commission on Elections and 1989 coup

 In February 1988, President Aquino appointed Davide as Chairman of the Commission on Elections (COMELEC).
 He was the principal sponsor of the COMELEC's Rules of Procedure.

-However, his stint in the COMELEC was cut short when President Aquino appointed him as Chairman of the Presidential Fact-Finding Commission to investigate the December 1, 1989, coup attempt in which military rebels meant to oust President Aquino.
+However, his stint in the COMELEC was cut short when President Aquino appointed him as chairman of the Presidential Fact-Finding Commission to investigate the December 1, 1989, coup attempt in which military rebels meant to oust President Aquino.
 This presidential commission was tasked to conduct an investigation on the rebellion and the possible involvement of military and civilian officials and private persons.
 Furthermore, Congress passed Republic Act No. 6832 that enhanced the presidential commission's power through a broader Fact-Finding Commission to conduct a thorough investigation of the failed coup d'état and recommend measures to prevent the occurrence of similar attempts at a violent seizure of power.

 Supreme Court

-Associate Justice
+Associate justice

 On January 24, 1991, Davide was appointed by then-President Aquino as associate justice of the Supreme Court.
 From January 2, 1996, to August 30, 1997, he sat as a member of the Senate Electoral Tribunal.
 He was also the working chairman of the court's Third Division from January 2, 1996, to September 7, 1997, and chairman of the House of Representative Electoral Tribunal from September 1, 1997, to November 30, 1998.